Statistical Inference in Large Multi-way Networks: Estimation of the homophily parameter via polyads

 Polyads as introduced in Definition~\ref{def:polyads} are generalizations to the $D$-dimensional framework of tetrads from \cite{charbonneau2012multiple, graham2017econometric, jochmans2018semiparametric} defined for $D=2$.
 The total number of polyads, i.e. the size of $\Xi$, is $\prod_{d=1}^D n_d(n_d-1)$.
 In the upper left corner of Figure \ref{fig:def_examples} we exemplify a polyad on $D=2$,

 \begin{definition} Let $\xi\in\Xi$ be a polyad.
 Let $\bi\in\cI$.
 The {\bf sign of $\bi$ relative to $\xi$} is defined as

 \end{definition}

 In particular, $s_\xi(\bi) =0$ when $\bi$ is not an edge of $\xi$ and $s_\xi(\bi)\in\{\pm1\}$ otherwise.
 The main purpose of the sign function $s_\xi$ is that it gives the signs of the diff-in-diff property stated below.
-The sign function is represented in the upper right corner of Figure \ref{fig:def_examples}, each edge has a sign associated to it, notice that the signs sum zero for all axis and that the sign of $\bj$ is always 1.
+The sign function is represented in the upper right corner of Figure \ref{fig:def_examples}, each edge has a sign associated to it, notice that the signs sum zero for all axis and that the sign of $\bj=(j_d)_{d\in [D]}$ - the first row vector of $\xi$ - is always 1.

 We now define a class of transformations indexed by polyads.
 These transformations act on $D$-partite graphs with integer edge weights, i.e., on the set $\ZZ^\sI$.
 Recall that we see the dependent variable $Y \in \NN^\sI$ as a graph with \emph{nonnegative} edge weights.
 This discrepancy plays an important role in the analysis developed below.